 ha-run-chicken is a custom Home Assistant component to control Run‑Chicken automatic chicken coop doors via Bluetooth.

 It has been tested with the T50 model (Bluetooth version) but should work with other Run‑Chicken Bluetooth models.
+The GIANT model is also supported; the door model is detected automatically from its Bluetooth advertisement.

 This is a local push integration — it communicates directly with the door via Bluetooth and does not require cloud access or an internet connection.